 Once a tentative decision has been made to contract with a grazer, the type of agreement needs to be chosen.
 Typically a “lease” gives the lessor the right of possession of the property.
 For instance, if Parcel X is ‘leased’ to Party Z then Z can occupy and use the whole parcel.
-Although a lease could provide that it does not cover various structures or locations, and use by others was to be allowed; those agreements are more properly defined as ‘licenses’.
+Although a lease could provide that it does not cover various structures or locations, and use by others was to be allowed; those agreements are more properly defined as ‘licenses’ or ‘permits’.
 These licenses permit limited use (like grazing) on the property, which itself remains under the control of the landlord agency.
-A license to graze a parcel would not normally entitle the grazer to exclusive possession of the property, but simply a right to graze in accordance with the terms of the license which may include a grazing management plan tailored to the specific property.
+A license or permit to graze a parcel would not normally entitle the grazer to exclusive possession of the property, but simply a right to graze in accordance with the terms of the license which may include a grazing management plan tailored to the specific property.
 In some circumstances it might be appropriate to enter into a ‘service contract’ for vegetation removal, for instance with a sheep / goat grazing operation.

-Recommended items for consideration in a grazing agreements
+Recommended items for consideration in a grazing agreement

 Identification of the parties